Sage-Bionetworks/synapsePythonClient/docs/tutorials/configuration.md

 # Configuration

 The synapse python client can be configured either programmatically or by using a configuration file.

+**The default configuration file does not need to be modified for most use-cases**.

 When installing the Synapse Python client, the `.synapseConfig` is added to your home directory.
 This configuration file is used to store a number of configuration options, including your Synapse authtoken, cache, and multi-threading settings.

 A full example `.synapseConfig` can be found in the [github repository](https://github.com/Sage-Bionetworks/synapsePythonClient/blob/develop/synapseclient/.synapseConfig).